cchiffersMSFT/TeamsDocs/M365URLS.md

 |    180| Default Requried | No | compass-ssl.microsoft.com | TCP:443|

 ## Microsoft 365 Common
+The following list contains IPs and URLs that are common to all Office 365 services, including Teams and Skype for Business.

+Note that <b> ER </b> Stands for Express Route.

+Any category marked as Required must be allowed through your corporate firewall/proxy for the service to function correctly.

 | ID    | Category         | ER | Addresses                                                    | Ports                       |
 |:------|------------------| -- | -------------------------------------------------------------| --------------------------- |